avie00/Awesome-Burst-Imaging/README.md

 - Reconstructs high-resolution, high-dynamic range color images from raw photographic bursts taken by handheld cameras with exposure bracketing.
 - Leverages a physically-accurate model of image formation by combining an iterative optimization algorithm for solving the inverse problem, a learned image representation for alignment, and a learned natural image prior.

+## IJCV
+### Computational Phtography (Low-Light Enhancement)
+#### Efficient Burst Raw Denoising with Variance Stabilization and Multi-frequency Denoising Network | [paper](https://dl.acm.org/doi/abs/10.1007/s11263-022-01627-3) |
+- Proposes a three-stage design for the burst denoising process including noise prior integration, multi-frame alignment and multi-frame denoising
+- Demonstrates the efficiency and strong performance of the proposed three-stage design on burst denoising through experiments on synthetic and real raw datasets.

 ## 2020
 ## ACM ToG
 ### Quanta Burst Imaging (Low-Light Enhancement)